adonisjs/drive/README.md

 > A boilerplate for creating AdonisJS packages

-This repo provides you a starting point for creating AdonisJS packages.
-Ofcourse, you can create a package from scratch with your folder structure and workflow.
+This repo provides you with a starting point for creating AdonisJS packages.
+Of course, you can create a package from scratch with your folder structure and workflow.
 However, using this starter kit can speed up the process, as you have fewer decisions to make.

 ## Setup

-- Clone the repo on your computer, or use `giget` to download this repo with git history.
+- Clone the repo on your computer, or use `giget` to download this repo without the Git history.
   ```sh
   npx giget@latest gh:adonisjs/pkg-starter-kit
   ```
 - Install dependencies.
-- Update the `package.json` file and define `name`, `description`, `keywords`, and `author` properties.
+- Update the `package.json` file and define the `name`, `description`, `keywords`, and `author` properties.
-- The repo is configured with MIT license.
-Feel free to change that, if you are not publishing under the MIT license.
+- The repo is configured with an MIT license.
+Feel free to change that if you are not publishing under the MIT license.

 ## Folder structure